Skip to content

 Northern sky in the northern hemisphere, image: Stellarium

-Camelopardalis (the Giraffe) appears in the area between Cepheus and Auriga but is difficult to see in less-than-ideal conditions.
-The constellation’s brightest star, the yellow supergiant Beta Camelopardalis, shines at magnitude 4.02.
+The faint Camelopardalis (the Giraffe) appears high in the northern sky but is difficult to see from urban areas.
+The supergiant Beta Camelopardalis, the constellation’s brightest star, has an apparent magnitude of 4.02.

 Western sky